Most individuals who would benefit from hearing aids never get them. Many

 are like having several hearing aids in one.
 Examples of different listening

 cost.
 Factors to consider include the severity of your hearing loss and

 your lifestyle.
 For example, if you lead a relatively quiet life and wont

-often benefit from an aid that has advanced sound processing, your needs will
+often benefit from an aid with advanced sound processing, your needs will

-be different from someone who regularly attends

-noisy parties, attends conferences,
+be different from someone who regularly goes to noisy parties, conferences,

-or has business dinners in restaurants.
+or business dinners in restaurants.

 This is nice for cell phone use, of course, but some manufacturers also

 offer systems that allow you to use a remote signal with a TV or landline

 Remote controls allow wearers to manually adjust volume, program switching,